dmamonov/micro-modules/README.markdown

         public static class GoodByeModule extends CommunicationLayer {
             public void setup(final ModuleSetup setup) {
                setup.dependencies().allow(HelloWorldModule.class)
-                   .comment("Thought by default communication layer modules must not interact each other") .comment("For this specific module it is allowed to use HelloWorld module");
+                   .comment("Thought communication layer modules" +
+                            " must not interact each other by default") .comment("For this specific module it is allowed to use HelloWorld module");
             }
         }